RBGKew/powop-infrastructure/README.md

 Any namespace-specific overrides are in values files named the same as the namespace

     $ helm install --namespace uat -f uat.yaml -f [path to uat secrets] .

+## Secrets

+Secrets are kept in a separate, limited access repository.
+They are included here as a git submodule in the `secrets` folder.
+If you have access to the repository, you can initialize it with:

+    $ git submodule init
+    $ git submodule update